carlmontanari/scrapli/README.md

 <sup>1</sup> Although many parts of scrapli *do* run on Windows, Windows is not officially supported

-<sup>2</sup> Python 3.6 requires the `dataclass` backport as well as third party `async_generator` library, Python 3.
+<sup>2</sup> While Python 3.6 has been dropped, it *probably* still works, but requires the `dataclass`
-7+ has no external dependencies for scrapli "core"
+backport as well as third party `async_generator` library, Python 3.7+ has no external dependencies for scrapli "core"

 ## Installation